 Welcome to Rockefeller Treasury Services Forex Reports

 We have one of the best track records in the business for profitability in FX futures trading.
-See our paper on why trading FX in futures form is superior to trading in retail spot.
+See our track record for both spot and futures in the archives or at the end of every daily trading advisory.

 What to Expect: The morning report is delivered by 8:45 am Eastern US time every day and the afternoon report is published by 4:15 pm Eastern US time every day.
 We do not publish on US holidays (like the 4th of July) even when non-US markets are open.

 The Morning Report: The Morning Forex Briefing is a summary of press and newswire reports with analysis and commentary.
 Barbara Rockefeller is a 25-year veteranFX commentator and you will not find more consistently correct and useful work anywhere else.
 The Briefing contains long-term long/short “orientation” recommendations, plus charts from the US close.The long/short orientation is a trend identification methodology and is not to be confused with actual buy/sell trading advice.
 All buy/sell trading advice is in the afternoon report.

 The Afternoon Report: The FX Futures Trading Advice Report consists of several parts, the first of which is specific buy/sell advice on a single page, with detailed recommended entry and exit levels.
 Exits are in two forms, stops and profit targets.
 We aim to trade every currency every day.
 See the comments on Trading Philosophy and methodology.